Tsum Valley Trek

 How much does the Tsum valley trek cost?

-This tsum valley hikes is USD 1,250 per person is standard trek price on double occupancy basis.
+This tsum valley hike cost USD 1,250 per person is a standard trek price on double occupancy basis.
 But of course, the trip price will vary according to group size.
 For example, if you could bring 10+ travelers (except you) to your trip, you are treated as a group leader.
 So you can hike tsum valley for free of cost.

 Exploring Tsum valley trek cost includes:

 - Kathmandu international airport transfer by private vehicles.

 - 2 nights twin sharing Tourist standard accommodation in Kathmandu with Breakfast plan